shnarazk/advent-of-code/README.md

 * [adventofcode.com](https://adventofcode.com/)
 * [r/adventofcode](https://www.reddit.com/r/adventofcode/)

-I solve all the problems in Rust and sometimes use BQN and Pharo too.
+I solve all the problems in Rust and sometimes use some other interesting languages.
-There are programs in Cuis-Smalltalk and Swift.
-But I don't feel great.
-They will be removed.

 ## 2023